contourpy/contourpy/docs/user_guide/z_corner_mask.rst

 If ``corner_mask=True`` then only the triangular corners of quads nearest masked out points are always masked out, other corners that contain three unmasked points are contoured as usual.

-Here is an example of the difference, the black circles indicate masked out points:
+Here is an example of the difference, the red circles indicate masked out points:

 .. plot::
+   :separate-modes:
    :source-position: below

    import numpy as np